Before we start, who is this for?

 And then, in one simple sentence, he dropped something profound:

-It didn’t go viral.
-It didn’t make headlines.
-But it should have.
+While it didn’t go viral or make headlines, it absolutely should have.

 Because that single insight bridges the gap that so many people overlook: